Writing OKRs: Guiding Carmy and His Team in ‘The Bear’

 • Host quarterly farm-to-table events and workshops with local farmers and producers, attracting at least 100 attendees per event and increasing local supplier partnerships by 30% within six months.

-• Sustainability Practices: Implement and regularly audit eco-friendly practices such as composting, energy-efficient equipment, and sustainable sourcing of ingredients.
+• Implement and regularly audit eco-friendly practices like composting, energy-efficient equipment, and sustainable sourcing to embed sustainability into daily operations.

-• Creative Menu Design: Engage the culinary team in brainstorming sessions to develop inventive, zero-waste dishes and integrate new cooking techniques.
+• Engage the culinary team in brainstorming sessions to develop inventive, zero-waste dishes and integrate new cooking techniques, fostering a culture of creativity and risk-taking.

-• Partnerships and Collaborations: Build strong relationships with local farmers, artisans, and sustainability organizations to enhance menu offerings and community involvement.
+• Build strong relationships with local farmers, artisans, and sustainability organizations to enhance menu offerings and community involvement.

-• Customer Education: Educate customers about the restaurant’s sustainability initiatives and innovative culinary practices through marketing campaigns, social media, and in-restaurant materials.
+• Educate customers about the restaurant’s sustainability initiatives and innovative culinary practices through marketing campaigns, social media, and in-restaurant materials to build awareness and appreciation.

 OKR 3: Foster a Collaborative Team Environment

-Build a strong, collaborative brigade de cuisine to be proud of
+Objective: Build a strong, collaborative brigade de cuisine to be proud of.

 • Achieve a team engagement score of 85% or higher in quarterly employee satisfaction surveys.